findlay-forsblom/2DV513/README.md

 4. Do the same under the client folder in the ReactExpress folder.
 5. Start the server (./ReactExpress) using with `npm start` do the same for the client (./ReactExpress/client).
 6. Navigate to localhost 3000

+### Queries
+The queries used by the server can be found in the different controllers in the ./ReactExpress/controllers folder.